c-lyu/slidev-theme-tum-unofficial/example.md

 ---
 theme: ./

-event: International Conference on Fancy Stuff
+event: Event title (International Conference on Something)
-event_short: ICFS
+event_short: ICS
 title: This is a very long title that should be split into multiple lines
 footer: true
 date: 31/05/2024